DeAngelo Williams: 2003 season

-In the 2003 regular season opener against Tennessee Tech, Williams had 61 rushing yards and one rushing touchdown in the 40–10 victory.
+In the 2003 regular season opener against Tennessee Tech, Williams had 61 rushing yards and a rushing touchdown in the 40–10 victory.
 He had career highs of 135 receiving yards and two receiving touchdowns playing against the Golden Eagles.
-The following week against Mississippi, he recorded 131 rushing yards, 36 receiving yards, and two rushing touchdowns in the 44–34 victory.
+The following week against Mississippi, Williams recorded 131 rushing yards, 36 receiving yards, and two rushing touchdowns in the 44–34 victory.
 He gained over 100 yards the following week against Southern Mississippi, finishing the game with 158 rushing yards, in the 23–6 loss.
-After a 108-yard game in a 38–16 victory over Arkansas State and another 107-yard game in a 24–10 loss to UAB the following week, he tied the school record with four consecutive games with at least 100 rushing yards.
-The game after, he broke the record, when he posted 119 rushing yards against Mississippi State in a 35–27 loss.
-He continued the streak against the Houston Cougars with 120 rushing yards and two touchdowns in a 45–14 victory.
-The next week he had a career-high, 195 rushing yards and two touchdowns, in the 41–9 victory against Tulane.
-Playing East Carolina, he made the record eight consecutive games with at least 100 rushing yards in the 41–24 victory.
+After a 108-yard game in a 38–16 victory over Arkansas State and another 107-yard game in a 24–10 loss to UAB the following week, Williams tied the school record with four consecutive games with at least 100 rushing yards.
+The game after, he broke the record after posting 119 rushing yards against Mississippi State in a 35–27 loss.
+Williams continued the streak against the Houston Cougars with 120 rushing yards and two touchdowns in a 45–14 victory.
+The next week, he had a career-high 195 rushing yards and two touchdowns, in the 41–9 victory against Tulane.
+Playing East Carolina, Williams made the record eight consecutive games with at least 100 rushing yards in the 41–24 victory.
 With the 137 yards rushing, he broke the school record for single season rushing yards.
-He continued to break records the next week, when he broke the school record for attempts in a single season.
+Williams continued to break records the next week, when he broke the school record for attempts in a single season.
 Williams had 154 rushing yard and one rushing touchdown on 27 attempts in the 37–7 victory over Louisville.
-The next week, in a win against Cincinnati, he posted 136 rushing yards but tore his MCL during the 21–16 victory, ending his record-breaking season.
-He ended the season with over 1,400 rushing yards, the most in school history, and leading the nation in all-purpose yards.
+The next week, in a win over Cincinnati, he posted 136 rushing yards but tore his MCL during the 21–16 victory, ending his record-breaking season.
+Williams ended the season with over 1,400 rushing yards, the most in school history, and leading the nation in all-purpose yards.
 He was named as the 2003 Conference USA Offensive Player of the Year.